 ActewAGL Electricity Queanbeyan

 ActewAGL treats Queanbeyan customers a bit differently to both Canberra and the rest of NSW.
-Queanbeyan customers have two offers with a 25% discount that’s guaranteed for a 12-month benefit period.
+Queanbeyan customers have two offers with a 20% discount that’s guaranteed for a 12-month benefit period.
 One of the plan’s discount is available if you pay your bills on time and opt for online billing, while the other product’s discount is for signing up to email billing and paying via direct debit.
 The other market offer comes with a no discounts and is equal to the default price on the Essential Energy distribution network.
-Alternatively, customers who pay via direct debit could opt for a no-frill standing offer, however, this will likely work out more expensive for most customers.
+Alternatively, customers who pay via direct debit could opt for the plan with a conditional discount, which lasts for one year.